Home » Business Email Etiquette Articles » Careful: Quotation Marks Can Be Snarky

 Writers use scare quotes for a variety of reasons.
 Scare quotes are used to imply an element of doubt or ambiguity regarding the words or ideas within the marks, or even outright contempt.
 They can indicate that a word or phrase is being purposely misused or that the writer isn’t persuaded by what is being said, and they can allow the writer to deny responsibility for what is being reported.
 In general, they express distance between the writer and the quoted words.

-The scare quotes here might indicate that the word is not one the writer would normally use, or that the writer has an opinion that there is something dubious about the idea of groupies or its application to these people.
+The scare quotes might indicate that the word is not one the writer would normally use, or that the writer has an opinion that there is something dubious about the idea of its application.
 The exact meaning of the scare quotes is not clear without further context.

-Two more paragraphs basically describe quotation marks used when one wants to be — snarky.
+Two more paragraphs to describe how quotation marks are used when one wants to be snarky.

 Email Emphasis Can be Tricky